 Getting a new employee on board is always exciting!
 Both for you and your new employee.
 But how do you ensure that this excitement is maintained through great experiences and a seamless onboarding?
 In this blog, I have focused on the appointment letter.
 This is the letter you send to your candidate once you have selected them for the job.

-You can even download the letter template and customise it based on your requirements.
+You can even download the letter format template and customise it based on your requirements.

 I have covered the following,